 Over the past few years, these men have captured a not-insignificant slice of the popular queer imagination.
 And while gay culture has always slavishly worshipped unrealistic ideas of beauty, from physique model magazines and the cult of Tom of Finland, Instagay culture may take this worship to a new level.

-After all, Instagays are algorithmically-calibrated thirst traps, a new kind of gay social media star whose fame is predicated on a heady combination of sculpted abs and the lavish trappings of “influencer” culture.
+After all, Instagays are algorithmically-calibrated thirst traps, a new kind of social media star whose fame is predicated on a heady combination of sculpted abs and the lavish trappings of “influencer” culture.
 What if these are our new gay icons?
-And what happens when young queer people look to these “social media influencers” as role models and idols, people whose lives are their proof that it gets (much, much) better?
-It’s not unfair to question whether the superficiality of Instagay culture is the best influence for a new, social media-weaned gay generation.
-After all, how many of them are reaching out to Instagays for help through dark times, as they do to me?
+And what happens when a new queer generation looks to them as role models and idols, people whose lives are their proof that it gets (much, much) better?
+Is the superficiality of Instagay culture really something they should look up to?
+How many of them are reaching out to Instagays for help through dark times, as they do to me?
 And how many of them have nowhere else to turn?

 I sought to ask the Instagays directly.
 And if you’re looking for Instagays, there’s one surefire way to find them: On New York-based artist John MacConnell’s page, where he’s sketched hundreds of men, most of whom are Instagays, in their underwear or less.